Written by: Yvonne Dias, Mint Group CFO

 3. Pricing or poor delivery

 Price, price and price is just as critical as location, location, location stressing the need to delve into market position vs margin vs niche vs cost.
-In addition, user value realisation should form part of your roadmap strategy; often providing a taste of the value, such as a month’s free subscription or a free light version of the product, is enough to create loyal users that will pay for the full experience.
+In addition, user value realization should form part of your roadmap strategy; often providing a taste of the value, such as a month’s free subscription or a free light version of the product, is enough to create loyal users that will pay for the full experience.

 Technology is all about innovation and placing people at the center of every strategic decision that you make.
 For a successful product launch, ensure that you are clear on product deliverables, avoid that-which-must-not-be-named (scope creep), set reasonable timelines, assuring clarity on budgets and forecasts, be agile, implement strict quality-control processes, and ensure smooth communication to all stakeholders.